mizterp/PHP-Web-Article-Extractor/docs/supported_languages.md

-For this libraries language and keyword detection; there are currently a total of 43 supported languages (files can be found in this libraries /res/stop_words/ directory)
+For this libraries language and keyword detection; there are currently a total of 43 supported languages:

-Language | Filename
+Language | Filename (dir: /res/stop_words/)
 --- | ---
 Arabic | ar.lst
 Armenian | hy.lst